Water level 2014 - river Glomma at Hummelvoll - about 15 km upstream from Eidsfossen waterfall

 The strong wind from the north has stopped, the weather is nice and sunny but still a bit cold.
 The water level is just fine.
 Last week I guided several groups, we had decent fly fishing on dry flies.
 Caddis in sizes 12-16, light brown were favorite.
 Europe 12 worked also fine.
 The picture shows Arno from Holland with a good sized grayling from the fly fishing zone.
 In a few days I will place a new video report showing last weeks conditions and a lot of rising fish.

 This time a video about rising fish in river Glomma at Kvennan Fly Fishing.
 Almost every day there are big hatches of may flies and several caddis species as described in the previous reports below.
 The fishing can be very good right now, and the afternoons seem to be the best time to be in the river.
-Click on the picture to start the video.

 The water level in Glomma is quite stable now, the weather is improving, and the river fishes very good.
 There are really massive hatches of small dark caddis, in the afternoon and evening they will be laying eggs, and if you are in the river your waders and boots will be covered with tiny green eggs.